SmarterApp/TDS_StudentReportProcessor/README.md

 ### Java

-Essentially, this is a Java standalone application.
+Essentially, this is a standalone Java application.

 For each record in qareportqueue table that has a datesent value of null, send the XML report associated with the test opportunity for that record and then delete that record.

 ## Setup
 In general, build the code and deploy the JAR file.
-Run the jar file as background process.
-Create a start up script to run the application on machine reboot and another script to monitor the application and starts it up if the program is not running.
+Run the JAR file as background process.
+Create a startup script to run the application on machine reboot and another script to monitor the application and start it up if it is not running.

 ```
 /usr/bin/java \